Michael Dirda

-Michael Dirda (born 1948) is an American book critic, working for the Washington Post.
+Michael Dirda (born 1948) is an American book critic who worked at The Washington Post from 1978 to 2026.
 He has been a Fulbright Fellow and won a Pulitzer Prize in 1993.

 Career

-Having studied at Oberlin College for his undergraduate degree in 1970, Dirda earned an M.A. in 1974 and PhD in 1977 from Cornell University in comparative literature.
-In 1978 Dirda started writing for the Washington Post; in 1993 he won the Pulitzer Prize for his criticism.
-Currently, he is a book columnist for the Post.
+Having studied at Oberlin College for his undergraduate degree in 1970, Dirda earned an M.A. in 1974 and a Ph.D. in 1977 from Cornell University in comparative literature.
+In 1978 Dirda started writing for the "Book World" section of The Washington Post; in 1993 he won the Pulitzer Prize for his criticism.
+He was a weekly book columnist for the Post.

 In 2002, Dirda was invested as a member of The Baker Street Irregulars.

+In 2026, Dirda was laid off by The Washington Post when it reduced its staff by one-third and eliminated the newspaper's books and sports sections.

 Works

 Two collections of Dirda's literary journalism have been published: